How Uber beat revenue expectations in an uncertain economy

-With inflation at a 40-year high and fears of a recession mounting, many expected consumers to start cutting non-essentials like take-out meals or rides across town.
+With inflation at a 40-year high and fears of a recession mounting, many expected consumers to start cutting nonessentials like take-out meals or rides across town.

 But Uber’s latest financial report, covering the quarter ending June 30, indicates the company is managing to find its footing amid a tough macroeconomic environment, continuing in its mission to trim its losses while growing the business.